 Advantages

 Web solution allows accessing a web page on multiple platforms with the same contents.
 Therefore, it is a fully cross-platform solution to build software once but run anywhere.
 The web consists of two parts, front end and back end.
 The front end provides a user interface only using markdown language HTML5,[4] and the back end works as a server which listens to the actions that users take and handle these actions with programming language JavaScript or Java.
 The field of web software has been developing fast since the mobile market expanded in recent years.[5]
 Many third-party tools and open-source software such as Spring framework therefore take place.[6]
 Online resources such as plugins and existing web structures and plentiful discussions are also helpful for building such software.
-It splits front and back ends which also further specifies the division of labour of the team and improve the efficiency.
-It is much easier to build fluent animation and implement the modern design.
+What’s more, a web application can be simply conferted into desktop executable, which can run on multiple platforms even without a browser.

 Disadvantages